Emily-Jiang/microprofile-config/index.md

 ## Contributing

-Do you want to contribute to this project? link:CONTRIBUTING.adoc[Find out how you can help here].
+Do you want to contribute to this project?
+[Find out how you can help here](https://github.com/eclipse/microprofile-config/blob/master/CONTRIBUTING.adoc)